 And more and more..

 By the time IT complete the intranet, it will be out of date.
 Which brings me to:

 What is IT’s plan to maintain, support and further develop the Intranet?
 In my experience, IT departments are so under the pump, when one project is complete, 4 more are waiting to take its place.
 IT will barely be able to support the solution, never mind develop it further.
 3 years later, the Intranet is out of date, it’s time to build a new one.

-With a ready to go Intranet, if there is a solid road map you can expect continual improvements.
+With an Intranet in a box, if there is a solid road map you can expect continual improvements.
 With Injio, we ask our clients which new features they would like to see on the road map.
 They get the improvements they want, at a fraction of the cost of development.
 Internal IT time costs money too.

 An opportunity to learn

 Often the core misunderstanding is down to lack of specific experience in SharePoint projects.
 People can have a lot of IT knowledge, then see SharePoint and think they understand it.
 This is like seeing a wonderful meal created by a world class chef.
 You can taste it, identify the ingredients and discuss what you like and don’t like about the end result.
 But unless you have years of training, you will find it impossible to produce such a meal, especially in a limited time.
 It’s no different with creating an awesome Intranet.

 Internal IT have a fantastic opportunity to learn from experts and have an experience of delivering a comprehensive Intranet solution.
 Engaging in the project, talking to business users about their needs and challenges and understanding the solution designed by the experts, IT stand to learn a lot.
 They can then manage the solution, make changes, understand how it works and learn from the way it is technically developed.
 This all helps to understand Office 365 and SharePoint in a much deeper way.